ftoyarzun/AI4AO/README.md

 - TorchPropagator.py : translation to torch of the numpy functions
 - Train.py : training of the end2end pipeline

-Missing/to do :
+Missing :

 - check the transcription from numpy to torch

+Done :
+- fix bug on parameters optimization
 - saving the network and optimized parameters after training
 - put batch of images at the network input
 - make the noise differentiable (reparametrization trick ?)

 Newt step :